Requirements for Undergraduate Degrees

 Courses that meet the philosophy and ethics Way of Knowing are:

 Students may meet this requirement in the major and are advised to consult the department of their major program.
-Majors approved to meet this requirement through major courses are: College of Arts and Letters – interdisciplinary studies concentrations in professional writing and work and professional studies depending on elective choice; College of Education – sport management; College of Engineering and Technology – all majors if ENMA 480 is completed; and College of Health Sciences – dental hygiene, health sciences health services administration concentration depending on elective choices, and health sciences with human services minor depending on elective choices.
+Majors approved to meet this requirement through major courses are: College of Arts and Letters – cybersecurity depending on elective choice, cyber operations and interdisciplinary studies majors in game studies and design, leadership, and professional writing depending on elective choice; College of Education and Professional Studies – sport management; College of Engineering and Technology – all majors if ENMA 480 is completed; and College of Health Sciences – dental hygiene, dental hygiene degree completion, health sciences health services administration major, and public health.

 G. Impact of Technology